 What would you include in a care package to a family member in the military?
 Would you include food?
 Treats?
 Extra clothing?
 Games?
 Would you consider sending books?
 During World War I, books became an important part of the support system for those fighting overseas.

 Music is one way to get a message out or to encourage support for a cause, especially during wartime.
 In the first years of World War I, when the United States was neutral, songs supported the country staying out of the war.
 After the U.S. entered the war in 1917, songs encouraged or discouraged citizens to enlist and join the battle.
 Others encouraged those on the home front to support those who were on the battlefield.

 Teachers can help their students explore these moments and many more using the Library’s newest primary source set, World War I. This set brings together primary sources that document a war that was like no other, and that brought about tremendous political, social, and technological changes.
-From newspapers, photographs, and political cartoons to poems, recordings, and sheet music, these historical artifacts bring to life an era in which the lyrics of popular songs debated the decision to go to war; posters and cartoons posed questions about the nature of loyalty to one’s country; and soldiers’ notebooks prosaically described terrifying new mechanisms for waging war.

 As school children, many of us learned “Fall back; spring forward,” but every spring and fall, some will struggle to adjust, bemoan the change, and wonder why we as a nation tamper with time twice a year.
 Relatively few of us, however, think of daylight saving time as part of a war effort.
 Examining primary […]